-By a non-uniform model of computation we mean a model in which for each possible input length one considers a different computing device.
-That is, there is no "uniformity" requirement relating devices that correspond to different input lengths.
+By a non-uniform model of computation we mean a model in which for each possible input length a different computing device is considered, while there is no "uniformity" requirement relating devices that correspond to different input lengths.
 Furthermore, this collection of devices is infinite by nature, and (in absence of a uniformity requirement) this collection may not even have a finite description.
 Nevertheless, each device in the collection has a finite description.
 In fact, the relationship between the size of the device (resp., the length of its description) and the length of the input that it handles will be of major concern.
-The hope is that the finiteness of all parameters (which refer to a single device in such a collection) will allow for the application of combinatorial techniques to analyze the limitations of certain settings of parameters.

-In complexity theory, non-uniform models of computation are studied either towards the development of lower-bound techniques or as simplified upper-bounds on the ability of efficient algorithms.
+Non-uniform models of computation are studied either towards the development of lower-bound techniques or as simplified limits on the ability of efficient algorithms.
 In both cases, the uniformity condition is eliminated in the interest of simplicity and with the hope (and belief) that nothing substantial is lost as far as the issues at hand are concerned.
+In the context of developing lower-bound, the hope is that the finiteness of all parameters (i.e., the input length and the device's description) will allow for the application of combinatorial techniques to analyze the limitations of certain settings of parameters.

-We will focus on two related models of non-uniform computing devices: Boolean circuits ( $\S1.2.4.1$ ) and "machines that take advice" ( $\S1.2.4.2$ ).
-The former model is more adequate for the study of the evolution of computation (i.e., development of lower-bound techniques), whereas the latter is more adequate for modeling purposes (e.g., upper-bounding the ability of efficient algorithms).
-(These models will be further studied in Sections 3.1 and 4.1.)
+We will focus on two related models of non-uniform computing devices: Boolean circuits (§1.2.4.1) and "machines that take advice" (§1.2.4.2).
+The former model is more adequate for the study of the evolution of computation (i.e., development of lower-bound techniques), whereas the latter is more adequate for modeling purposes (e.g., limiting the ability of efficient algorithms).